BioBam/wdk-lib/API.md

 StepInputsValue.for(workflow: Workflow, step: IStep)
 ```

-Create a new StepInputsValueFrom instance for the given step.
+Create a new StepInputsValue instance for the given step.

 ###### `workflow`<sup>Required</sup> <a name="workflow" id="wdk-lib.StepInputsValue.for.parameter.workflow"></a>